anujkhan07/LUMEAAI-/README.md

 # LUMEAAI-
-LUMEA AI is smart skin Analyser Model that can analyse your face skin and give you accurate  solution and recomend product
+Lumea AI is an tool which detect your skin problems and skin related issues and analyze your face with deep learning and suggest you the better skincare products